 Right now, you’re probably looking for some ways your business can increase sales – and it doesn’t hurt if those options are low or zero cost, right?
 While a strong sales team can make a big difference in the bottom line, you don’t want to ignore how the rest of your business can increase sales as well.
 Here are a few ideas for driving more sales to help your business grow without breaking the bank.

-How to Increase Sales through Your Google My Business Listing
+How to Increase Sales through Your Google Business Profile

 With search results becoming more robust and interactive, your Google Business Profile (which is a completely free listing) is more important than ever for reaching new customers on Google.
 Your Business Profile shows up in Google Maps, the local section of Google Search, and the Google Knowledge Panel on the right-hand side of results pages.
 By signing up for a free Google My Business account and connecting it to your listing, you can optimize your listing to show up higher for relevant searches and encourage more engagement, boosting your exposure to the right audience and increasing the chances of making a sale.